ansys/pymapdl/doc/source/user_guide/troubleshoot.rst

 issue is already listed.
 If not, you can do one of the following:

 * Go to the `PyMAPDL Discussions <pymapdl_discussions_>`_ page and create a discussion about your issue.
 * Go to the `PyMAPDL Issues <pymapdl_issues_>`_ if you have found a bug or want to create a feature request.

-For more complex issues or queries please contact `PyAnsys Support <pyansys_support_>`_.
+For more complex issues or queries, contact `PyAnsys Support <pyansys_support_>`_.